 Where there’s a will

 Will of William Peyto of Farnham 1595Wills can be a great source of information for family historians, providing details about family members, property and possessions.
 Thanks to the Herculean task performed by one of our volunteers, Cliff Webb, transcripts of all the Prerogative Court of Canterbury (PCC) wills relating to Surrey until approximately 1700 are now available to search on our online catalogue.
-The original wills are held at The National Archives under the reference PROB and are not held by the Surrey History Centre.
+The original wills are held at the National Archives under the reference PROB and are not held by the Surrey History Centre.

 Wills are often thought of as being stuffy and boring, filled with legalise language which is hard to understand, and in some cases this is true.
 However, they can also provide brief glimpses into a person's life by showing us what was important to them and how they regarded the people around them.